 Power and Security

-The OBD-II scanner when attached to the diagnostic port on the Model S and Model X is on all the time.
-While on the Model 3 and Model Y, it is only on when the vehicle is powered up.
+The OBD-II scanner when attached to the diagnostic port on the Model S and Model X (Dec-2020 or older) is on all the time.
+While on the Model 3 and Model Y and the S/X (manufactured in 2021 or later), it is only on when the vehicle is powered up.
 In either case, the power draw is minimal.
 In use, these units typically take under 1 W of power.
 Some scanners, like the recommended OBDLink, power down when not being used to a level of about 0.03 watts!
 If there are no other drains, and the battery had no internal leakage, an S60 would run about 7 years with the scanner fully powered on the entire time!